 What is alopecia mucinosa?

-Alopecia mucinosa is characterised by bald patches of skin in which hair follicles are prominent.
+Alopecia mucinosa, also known as follicular mucinosis, describes the appearance of mucin around hair follicles as seen under the microscope.
+It is characterised by bald patches of skin in which hair follicles are prominent.

 What causes alopecia mucinosa?

-Why alopecia mucinosa occurs is unknown, but it may have something to do with circulating immune complexes and cell-mediated immunity.
+The cause of alopecia mucinosa is unknown, but it may have something to do with circulating immune complexes and cell-mediated immunity.
 What is known is that mucinous material deposits and accumulates in hair follicles and sebaceous glands to create an inflammatory condition that subsequently breaks down the ability of the affected follicles to produce hair.

 What are the clinical features?